-URCHN is a film and animation studio developing a sustainable business practice rooted in free/libre tools and culture.
-It is perhaps the first studio outside the Blender software’s own to take up the experiment of producing ambitious and costly computer animated films CC-licensed to the public.
-Using a business model organized around commonwealth, our goal is to explore the versatile medium of animation independent of typical commercial pressures that restrict it to genre.
-Enhancements we develop to the free/libre and open source software (F/LOSS) toolset and production pipeline support the creation of varied independent works.
+Urchin is a film and animation studio rooted in free/libre tools and culture.
+Using business practices that promote commonwealth, our mission is to explore the versatile medium of animation independent of commercial pressures that restrict it to genre.
+Enhancements we develop to the software commons support access to expression – an important tool for art, economic development and social justice.
 At the same time, our participatory media encourage literacy in the underlying tools and systems that aid or impede expression to influence how we assemble not only in culture, but as a global society.

 Bassam is a 3D generalist filmmaker whose 2006 short, Elephants Dream, was the first ‘open movie’.
 It established the viability of libre tools in a production environment and set precedent by offering its source data under a permissive license for learning, remixing and re-use.
-His character, ManCandy, began as an easily animatable test bed for rigging experiments.
-Multiple iterations have been released to the public, and Bassam demonstrates him in the animated tutorial video + short, The ManCandy FAQ.
-Under the sign of the urchin, Bassam is continuing to pursue a model of production that invests in commonwealth.
-He teaches, writes and lectures around the world on open production and free software technique.
+Bassam is continuing to pursue a model of production that invests in commonwealth.
+They teach, write and lecture around the world on open production and free software technique.
 Raised in Damascus, Bassam trained in the United States as an electrical and software engineer.

 URCHN